If you have questions about any of our clubs or groups please email the sponsor!

 Key Club (Mrs. Weilemail@example.com) Key club is a student lead organization that teaches leadership through service to others.
 Members of the Kiwanis International family, Key Club members build themselves as they build their communities.
 They meet on Thursday mornings at 6:45am in A107. @SCW_KeyClub

-MAC Scholars Program (Mrs. Curryfirstname.lastname@example.org) Website The Multicultural Achievement Committee (MAC) program designed to provide students with the skills and support they need to be successful academically, emotionally, and socially.
-The purpose of the MAC Scholars Program is to increase the number of historically underrepresented students in the district's most rigorous course work, honors, and advanced placement courses and to help students become college and career-ready.
+MAC Scholars Program (Mrs. Curryfirstname.lastname@example.org) Website The Multicultural Achievement Council, also referred to as the MAC Scholars program, is designed to provide students with the skills and support they need to be successful academically.
+The purpose of the MAC Scholars Program is to encourage students of color to strive for high achievement, reach their potential, acquire college and vocational knowledge, and to become college and career-ready.

 Marching Band (Mr. Meyeremail@example.com) Website